Lysxia/monadic-profunctor-bx-paper/README.md

-# Source for the paper The Monadic Profunctor Paradigm of Bidirectional Programming
+# Implementation for the paper The Monadic Profunctor Paradigm of Bidirectional Programming

-This is the 2025 journal extension of our previous paper *Composing bidirectional programs monadically*.
+This is the 2025 journal extension of our previous paper [*Composing bidirectional programs monadically*](https://link.springer.com/chapter/10.1007/978-3-030-17184-1_6).

 The Rocq formalization of our results is under `rocq/`.
+The updated code can be found under `code/`.

 ## Rocq formalization